 Repossession may take place if you miss a scheduled payment on an auto loan, or if you put your vehicle up as collateral on a loan and later default.
-A repossession will not affect your driving record but it will certainly appear on your credit records and could make future loans difficult to qualify for, particularly in future car buying.
+A repossession will not affect your driving record and can't be found during license plate lookup, but it will certainly appear on your credit records and could make future loans difficult to qualify for, particularly in future car buying.

 Car Repossession Process

 When you default, your vehicle information and your personal information are entered into a database for repossession.
 Workers may cruise through your neighborhood looking for the car, using a license plate reader that scans hundreds of moving and parked cars each minute until they get a hit on one ripe for repossession.
 If the vehicle is parked, they will get a tow truck to scoop it up right away.
 If it’s moving they may wait until you’ve parked it for the night and get it then.
 In 2018 there were more than 350,000 cars in a repossession database.

 When a car is repossessed, you may not get a notice and may think the car has been stolen.
 In most states it’s legal for a lienholder to simply take a vehicle off the street or out of a driveway without any notification to its owner.
 However they may not keep personal items that are present when the car is repossessed and may not break into a garage, damage property in any way, or initiate a fight to take possession of the car.

 Other lienholders may require the car to be equipped with an electronic disabling device, which is a de facto repossession because it prevents the car from being driven.
 This way the creditor can disable the car remotely and negotiate with the owner about payments or send a team to take physical possession of the vehicle if no agreement can be reached.